 The purpose of the Doctor of Education degree program is to provide educators, scholars, and professionals in other human service fields with a broad and systematic understanding of the structure and process of education.
 Graduates of the Ed.D. program should possess in-depth knowledge of relevant educational theory and scholarship and the skills necessary to conduct research and evaluation and to apply research findings in an informed and critical manner.
 The ultimate goal of the Doctor of Education degree program is to prepare professionals with the commitment and competence necessary to enhance educational policy and practice in a variety of settings ranging from the individual classroom to administrative offices and government agencies.

 The purpose of the Doctor of Philosophy degree program is to develop scholars to conduct original research and interpret and communicate the results of such research to various constituencies concerned about education and other human services.
 The Ph.D. degree program prepares scholars for service as college and university professors, educational administrators, government or foundation officials, or independent researchers and practitioners.

-Post-baccalaureate certificates are offered for students who have already earned a bachelor’s degree and want to gain additional skills and knowledge in a given area.
+The School of Education offers three types of certificates: Post-baccalaureate, Graduate and Post-Professional.
+Only students who have earned a bachelor’s degree are eligible for admission to certificate programs.
 Certificate only students are those students only pursuing a certificate program in the School of Education.
-Students who are pursuing a degree program in the School of Education may also pursue a post baccalaureate certificate at the same time.
-Coursework taken as part of a certificate program may apply toward a degree program if deemed appropriate by the advisor, and is less than 4 years old.
+Students who are pursuing a degree program in the School of Education may also pursue a post-baccalaureate or graduate certificate at the same time.
+Post-Professional certificates are open to students who also hold a professional license or certification.